elevenhsoft/protonhub/README.md

 ### How to use it?

 For now you need to build it from source.
 Clone this repository somewhere on your disk.
 CD into folder.
-And run `go run main.go` from cloned repository.
+And run `go run .` from cloned repository.
 Make sure you have `go` installed on your system.

 After installation you can open your localhost on port 8080 in your web browser.